Grazing in southwest Wisconsin

 Shopping and eating: In Mauston, the Wisconsin Pride/Carr Valley Cheese store is at 1042 E. State St.

-In Mineral Point, try Hook's Cheese if you get in town before 3 p.m.
-Friday, the only day it's open.
+In Mineral Point, try Hook's Cheese at its factory at 320 Commerce St., open till 2 p.m. weekdays.
 Many cafes serve pasties; it's best to split one.
 The Brewery Creek Inn serves its own fine beer as well as very good fish specials.

 For more about the town, see Beauty in Mineral Point.